 Fruit mixture and fruit syrup

-- Toss the strawberries with the 1/4 cup of granulated sugar and place in a strainer over a small pot to collect the juice for ~1 hour.12 strawberries (~ 3/4lb), hulled, and sliced in half or quarters, depending on their size, 1/4 cup (50g/1.8oz) granulated sugar
+- Toss the strawberries with the 1/4 cup of granulated sugar and place in a strainer over a small pot to collect the juice for about 1 hour.12 strawberries (about ¾ pound), hulled, and sliced in half or quarters, depending on their size, ¼ cup (50 grams or 1.8 ounces) granulated sugar

 - Add any liquid that had accumulated from the apples to the pot with the strawberry juice, and place the pot over med-low heat.
 Bring to a slow boil to thicken.

 - Meanwhile, add the strawberries and apples back into the bowl that had the apples.
-Add the cornstarch and salt and toss gently until all traces of the cornstarch have disappeared.2 tbsp cornstarch, 1/8 tsp salt
+Add the cornstarch and salt and toss gently until all traces of the cornstarch have disappeared.2 tablespoons cornstarch, ⅛ teaspoon salt

 - When your syrup has begun to caramelize, remove it from the heat.
-Add the butter and cream and stir and then add it to the strawberries and apples and toss gently.1 tbsp heavy cream, 1 tbsp unsalted butter
+Add the butter and cream and stir and then add it to the strawberries and apples and toss gently.1 tablespoon heavy cream, 1 tablespoon unsalted butter

 - Preheat the oven to 425°F at least 30 minutes prior to baking.
 If you have a pizza stone, put it on a rack in the middle of the oven.

-- (You can do this while the strawberries are straining) Roll out the bottom crust on a lightly floured countertop to about 1/8-1/4" and transfer it to your pie pan (see FAQ).
+- (You can do this while the strawberries are straining) Roll out the bottom crust on a lightly floured countertop to about ⅛ to ¼ inch and transfer it to your pie pan (see FAQ).
 Cover the crust loosely with plastic wrap and leave it in the fridge until you are ready to fill.

 - Add the filling from above, recover with plastic wrap, and leave it again in the fridge until you have rolled out the top crust.